andlo/mycroft-skills-list-gitbook/skills/dev-ex-get-response-skill.krisgesling.md

 ---
-description: 'How to use the get_response method in a mycroft skill'
+description: How to use the get_response method in a mycroft skill
 ---

 ### _dev-ex-get-response-skill.krisgesling_